 During pregnancy, the effects of inflammation when rheumatic disease becomes active, and medications used to treat it, can cause problems.

 The effects of pregnancy on rheumatic diseases vary by condition.
 Rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) and APS typically are modified by pregnancy.
 For instance, symptoms of RA often improve in pregnant patients, frequently resulting in a reduced need for medication, but may flare up after delivery.

-The relationship between SLE activity and pregnancy is more debated.
-In general, there is a tendency for mild to moderate flares, especially during the second half of pregnancy and during the period after delivery However, most of these flares do not endanger the mother's or the baby's life, nor do they alter the long-term prognosis of lupus.
-A recent or current disease flare and the stopping hydroxychloroquine increase the chances of a flare during pregnancy.
+The relationship between lupus activity and pregnancy is more debated.
+In general, there is a tendency for mild to moderate flares, especially during the second half of pregnancy and the post-partum period.
+However, most of these flares do not endanger the mother's or the baby's life, nor do they substantially alter the long term prognosis of lupus.
+A prolonged period of clinical remission before conception decreases the chance of a flare during pregnancy.

 Antiphospholipid syndrome (APS), increases the risk of clots in veins and arteries as well as obstetric complications such as miscarriage, prematurity or hypertension (high blood pressure) during pregnancy.
 When combined with kidney disease, the possibility exists for pre-eclampsia.
 Pre-eclampsia and eclampsia are conditions that may damage the mother’s kidneys and liver and also increase the risk of prematurity or death of the fetus.
 Thus, for women with APS, pregnancy—especially the time around delivery—is a particularly dangerous period and dictates special care.